Internet On-Demand (IO-D)

 How do I create an IO-D service?

-• You will then be taken to the Routing menu.
+- You will then be taken to the Order configuration screen.

-• Choose whether you require Console Connect to Auto-assign you a BGP authentication key, or you will do it manually or not at all.
+- Choose whether you require Console Connect to Auto-assign you a BGP authentication key, whether you will do it manually or not at all.

-• Choose your contract duration by number of days, weeks or years.
+- Choose your contract duration.
 Please note for burstable bandwidth, there is a one month minimum contract length.

-• Next you will be taken to the Public IP menu, where you are able to assign the size of your public IP block.
+- Next you will be taken to the Configure Addons menu, where you are able to assign the size of your public IP block.
 Different packages will be displayed here.
 Please note that the assignment of IPv4 addresses is subject to availability.

-• The price of your base service and burstable bandwidth (if enabled) will then be displayed.
+- Once all parameters are entered a price of your base service and burstable bandwidth (if enabled) will be displayed.

-• Click Review and then check and confirm the details of your service.
+- Click Checkout and then check and confirm the details of your service.

-• Accept the Terms and conditions and click on Create New Service.
+- Accept the Terms and conditions and click on Order.

 Can I create an IO-D service using a private ASN?